ColinEspinas/lilcss/README.md

 💡 Liteweight CSS framework for everyday use

 ### How to use:
-Just link lil in your html from the CDN:
+Just link lil.css in your html from the CDN:
 ```
 <link rel='stylesheet' href='https://cdn.jsdelivr.net/gh/ColinEspinas/lilcss/css/lil.min.css'>
 ```